Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Results and discussion

-To further explore the impact of $p$-wave interactions in F-F-A systems, we focus on the case where the interaction between the two fermions is taken to the $p$-wave unitary limit for the $L^{\pi}=1^{-}$ symmetry.
+Now we focus on the case where the interaction between the two fermions is taken to the $p$-wave unitary limit for the $L^{\pi}=1^{-}$ symmetry.
 We initially examine the $^{87}$Sr-$^{87}$Sr-$^{7}$Li system, which does not support Efimov states in the absence of $p$-wave interaction between $^{87}$Sr atoms.
-Figure\;\ref{fig7}(a) presents the adiabatic potential curves $2\mu R^2 W(R)$ for this system with different strength of $p$-wave unitary interaction.
-Figure\;\ref{fig7}(b) includes the curves for a finite $^{87}$Sr-$^{87}$Sr $p$-wave interaction with $V_{\scriptscriptstyle{P}} = -1.5 r_{\text{vdw,SrSr}}^{3}$.
+In Figure\;\ref{fig7}, we present the adiabatic potential curves $2\mu R^2 W(R)$ for this system at varying strengths of $p$-wave interaction.
 The interaction between $^{87}$Sr and $^{7}$Li is fixed at the $s$-wave unitary limit, and the two $^{87}$Sr atoms interact at the first $p$-wave pole.
 It is evident that the $p$-wave unitary interaction gives rise to additional potential curves that do not exist in the purely $s$-wave case or in the case with finite $^{87}$Sr-$^{87}$Sr $p$-wave interaction.
-This phenomenon has been observed in two-component fermions of the same mass\;\cite{PhysRevA.105.013308}.
+This intriguing phenomenon aligns with previous observations in two-component fermions of equal mass\;\cite{Chen2022Jan}.
 Notably, the lowest adiabatic potential curve's asymptotic behavior remains unchanged as the $p$-wave interaction is tuned to infinity, while the potential well becomes significantly stronger.
-The coefficient of $1/(2\mu R^2)$ in the lowest adiabatic potential curve approaches 0 at long range.